hatnote/seealso/readme.md

 # See, also

 This is a static site, showcasing some of our favorite Wikipedia visualizations, infographics, sonifications, charts, illustrations, or anything particularly cool built on  Wikipedia data.
-If you want to suggest a Wikipedia-related projects, please [contact us](http://blog.hatnote.com/ask) or [send a pull request](../../pulls).
+If you want to suggest Wikipedia-related projects, please [contact us](http://blog.hatnote.com/ask) or [send a pull request](../../pulls).

 Available at [seealso.hatnote.com](http://seealso.hatnote.com/).